Ostoic/RaidBrowser/README.md

 - Further improve pattern matching for better detection of LFM messages.
 - Sort raid entries by gs/name/etc
 - Raid host tab where "Inv x gs [achieve]" messages are parsed similarly to how LFM messages are parsed.
 Can select raid to host, GS min req, achievement requirement, etc which will be formatted into an auto-barked message sent to the specified channel.
+- If you run into any bugs, such as incorrect information being reported by the addon, send me a screenshot/copy of the original message and the incorrect information the addon displayed.
 - Suggestions??
-Open up an issue or send me a message ingame/discord.
+Open up an issue or send me a message ingame/in discord.

 # Remark